So, you have planned to start your own business.

 By default, once you start selling goods or services, you have created a sole proprietorship.

-You may need to file a Fictitious Business Name (also known as DBA or Doing Business As) if you’re creating a business that is different from your personal name.
+You may need to file a Fictitious Business Name (also known as DBA or Doing Business As) if you’re creating a business that is different from your name.

 A partnership is created automatically when two or more persons engage in a business enterprise for profit.